rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 1.11.2 =
+* Revert iframe change from previous version - did more harm than good

 = 1.11.1 =
 * Show more helpful errors if something goes wrong